eio/animal-path-segmentation/README.md

 - letting it make guesses
 - telling it when it’s wrong

-The trained model is also tested on a validation dataset.

 The number of epochs, other hyperparameters, and output intervals are defined in `config.py`

+Each epoch, the model trains on `data/train.csv` and tests on `data/validation.csv`

 The training process logic is in `train_and_test/train_process.py`